LumaPictures/pymel/maintenance/README.md

         git tag -a 1.0.5rc1 -m "pymel release 1.0.5rc1"

-  - then run the release script, on a linux or osx machine:
+  - then run the release script:

-        ./maintenance/makerelease 1.0.5rc1
+        python maintenance/makerelease.py 1.0.5rc1

   - then make sure you push the tag!